👀 Get a glimpse of Kirby 5 Learn more

 In the config.php

-Similarly to the blueprints, buttons can now be defined in your config file.
-In this case, not for a specific template but in general for the different view types (page, file, site, user, system, ...):
+Similarly to blueprints, buttons can also be defined in your config file, not for a specific template but in general for the different view types (page, file, site, user, system, ...):

 site/config/config.php